 Influenza vaccination can reduce both health-care costs and productivity losses associated with influenza illness.
-Economic studies of influenza vaccination of persons aged $\geq$ 65 years conducted in the United States have reported overall societal cost savings and substantial reductions in hospitalization and death (15,86,90).
-Studies of adults aged <65 years have reported that vaccination can reduce both direct medical costs and indirect costs from work absenteeism (8,10-12,70,91).
-Reductions of 34%-44% in physician visits, 32%-45% in lost workdays (10,12), and 25% in antibiotic use for influenzaassociated illnesses have been reported (12).
-One costeffectiveness analysis estimated a cost of approximately \$60-\$4,000/illness averted among healthy persons aged 18-64 years, depending on the cost of vaccination, the influenza attack rate, and vaccine effectiveness against influenza-like illness (70).
-Another cost-benefit economic model estimated an average annual savings of \$13.66/person vaccinated (92).
+Economic studies of influenza vaccination of persons aged >65 years conducted in the United States have reported overall societal cost savings and substantial reductions in hospitalization and death (15,88,96).
+Studies of adults aged <65 years have reported that vaccination can reduce both direct medical costs and indirect costs from work absenteeism (8,10-12,72,97).
+Reductions of 34%-44% in physician visits, 32%-45% in lost workdays (10,12), and 25% in antibiotic use for influenza-associated illnesses have been reported (12).
+One cost-effectiveness analysis estimated a cost of approximately \$60-\$4,000/illness averted among healthy persons aged 18-64 years, depending on the cost of vaccination, the influenza attack rate, and vaccine effectiveness against influenza-like illness (72).
+Another cost-benefit economic model estimated an average annual savings of \$13.66/ person vaccinated (98).
 In the second study, 78% of all costs prevented were costs from lost work productivity, whereas the first study did not include productivity losses from influenza illness.
-Economic studies specifically evaluating the cost-effectiveness of vaccinating persons aged 50-64 years are not available, and the number of studies that examine the economics of routinely vaccinating children are limited (8,93-95).
-However, in a study that included all age groups, cost utility improved with increasing age and among those with chronic medical conditions (8).
-Among persons aged $\geq 65$ years, vaccination resulted in a net savings per quality-adjusted life year (QALY) gained and resulted in costs of \$23-\$256/QALY among younger age groups.
-Additional studies of the relative cost-effectiveness and cost utility of influenza vaccination among children and among adults aged <65 years are needed and should be designed to account for year-to-year variations in influenza attack rates, illness severity, and vaccine efficacy when evaluating the longterm costs and benefits of annual vaccination.
+Economic studies specifically evaluating the costeffectiveness of vaccinating persons aged 50-64 years are not available, and the number of studies that examine the economics of routinely vaccinating children with inactivated or live, attenuated vaccine are limited (8,99-102).
+However, in a study of inactivated vaccine that included all age groups, cost utility improved with increasing age and among those with chronic medical conditions (8).
+Among persons aged ≥65 years, vaccination resulted in a net savings per quality-adjusted life year (QALY) gained and resulted in costs of \$23-\$256/QALY among younger age groups.
+Additional studies of the relative cost-effectiveness and cost utility of influenza vaccination among children and among adults aged <65 years are needed and should be designed to account for year-to-year variations in influenza attack rates, illness severity, and vaccine efficacy when evaluating the long-term costs and benefits of annual vaccination.